bioboot/bioinf525_w16/index.md

 <img src="class-material/Bioinf525_image_text.png" alt="Foundations of Bioinformatics and Systems Biology" class="inline" style="width: 100%; border-style: solid;"/>

 <br>
-Bioinformatics is a rapidly maturing field that is driving the collection, analysis, and interpretation of the avalanche of data in modern life sciences and medical research.
+Bioinformatics - the application of computational and analytical methods to biological problems - is a rapidly maturing field that is driving the collection, analysis, and interpretation of the avalanche of data in modern life sciences and medical research.

 <br>
 **Description**: *Foundations of Bioinformatics and Systems Biology* (BIOINF525) provides an introduction to the principles and practical approaches of bioinformatics as applied to genes and proteins.